dmitriy1morozov/FindFork/README.md

 The application must support caching and offline operations based on stored data.
 The application must support the screen rotation.

 Additional materials.

-As a restaurant base, you can use the Foursquare API:
+As a restaurant base, you can use the Foursquare API:<br>
 https://developer.foursquare.com/docs/venues/search
 https://developer.foursquare.com/overview/venues
 https://developer.foursquare.com/docs/venues/categories

-Also, the following links can be useful:
+Also, the following links can be useful:<br>
 http://stackoverflow.com/questions/9064385/ploting-foursquare-venues-on-google-map
 http://stackoverflow.com/questions/3478840/google-maps-api-drop-a-new-pin